-- 3. Experience with Student Research and Productivity - Describe your role in encouraging student research.
+3. Experience with Student Research and Productivity

+Describe your role in encouraging student research.
 Describe how you currently use research projects in the classroom or other educational settings.
 List any student papers published in a student research journal or other similar venues.
 Describe other student research efforts in which your students have been involved.
-Describe in general how you have made good use of experiences that attempt to bring research into your classroom or your educational venue. - 4.
+Describe in general how you have made good use of experiences that attempt to bring research into your classroom or your educational venue.

+4. Ability to participate

 Describe your ability to participate in a long-term research project.
 Describe support of school district and administrators for your involvement in this project and ability to miss school.
 Be as specific as possible about the level of support and flexibility of your district.
 Are you able to attend all of the program dates set so far (i.e., the AAS meetings in January)?
-If not, please explain. - 5.
+If not, please explain.

+5. Ability to share the experience

 Describe very briefly your general plan for your 12 hours of professional development presentations/workshops associated with this project.
-How will you bring your NITARP experience back to your local environment? - 6.
+How will you bring your NITARP experience back to your local environment?

+6. You and your NITARP team

 Describe your aptitude for astronomical research and why you want to be part of a team of NITARP teachers.
 What educational or scientific strengths do you bring to the team?
 How will you integrate the NITARP experiences with your teaching?
 Are you able to function on a research team that may be under some pressure to meet deadlines?
 Do you have any ideas for research that can be conducted using Spitzer, IRSA, NED, and/or NStED?

+7. Advertising

+How did you hear about us?
+(We are always trying to improve our advertising and recruitment.)

-Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 24, 2010.
+Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 23, 2011.

-If you have any questions, please contact us via our central email at mitarp@ipac.caltech.edu -- email is likely to result in the fastest response, but if you would like to have a phone conversation, please contact us:
+If you have any questions, please contact us via our central email at nitarp@ipac.caltech.edu -- email is likely to result in the fastest response, but if you would like to have a phone conversation, please contact us:

-Dr. Luisa Rebull, NITARP Program Manager, 626 395 4565

-- or -

-Dr. Varoujan Gorjian, 818-354-2068
+Dr. Luisa Rebull, NITARP Director, 626 395 4565 - or - Dr. Varoujan Gorjian, 818-354-2068 http://nitarp.ipac.caltech.edu/